But everything will kill you eventually anyway Amy, so why does it matter?

 - Cleaner beauty products (self-tanner, soap, shampoo, conditioner): Beauty by Earth, Viori.

 2. Swap out your cleaning and laundry products.

 This was the second thing I did to limit toxins in my home because, well, cleaning and laundry are things I do each and every week.

 Again, don’t feel like you need to trash everything under your sink or in your laundry room right away!
 Do some research on what products are definitely best to stop using right away (for me it was harsh cleaners and dryer sheets) and make the swap!

 If you don’t feel comfortable tossing new or unopened cleaning products but you have lots stocked up, consider moving them to your “emergency storage” or even seeing if you can donate them or sell them.

 3. Swap out your feminine products.

 It’s shocking what they allow in menstrual products like tampons and pads, so this was another area I felt I could make some simple swaps.

 If you prefer tampons and pads over menstrual cups (for some reason those freak me out lol) look for organic cotton with no dyes or added fragrance.
-You can also try period underwear to use less tampons or pads in general.
-(I’ve tried these from Amazon and they work surprisingly well for light days or when i just want extra leak protection.)
+You can also try organic period underwear to use less tampons or pads in general.

 4. Swap out your cookware.